JGoutin/airfs/docs/api_storage_oss.rst

 ``oss2`` Python library (The class selection is done automatically based on parameters found in ``storage_parameters``).

-Pycosio also require one extra argument, the ``endpoint``, which is basically the URL of the OSS Alibaba region to use.
+Pycosio also requires one extra argument, the ``endpoint``, which is basically the URL of the OSS Alibaba region to use.
 (See ``endpoint`` argument of the ``oss2.Bucket`` class)

-This example show the mount of OSS with the minimal configuration:
+This example shows the mount of OSS with the minimal configuration:

 .. code-block:: python